2025 Conference

 15:30 - 16:00Closing remarks/Awards

-If you would like to be considered for this prize, we ask that you email bioinference@gmail.com with the subject “Reproducible Prize” by the 15th of May to self nominate and include in the message a link to the location of your code repository.
+The Reproducibility Prize will be awarded to the individual whose research (which must be that presented at the conference) is judged to be the most straightforward to reproduce.
+This is open to all conference presenters, whether presenting a talk or a poster.
+If you would like to be considered for this prize, we ask that you email bioinference@gmail.com with the subject “Reproducible Prize” by the 18th of May to self nominate and include in the message a link to the location of your code repository.
 It is a precondition that, to be considered for this prize, your code must be housed in an open-source location (e.g. a public Github repository), with all information required to reproduce your work.

 • Matthew Adeoye (University of Warwick) - Bayesian Spatio-temporal Modelling for Infectious Disease Outbreak Detection